-We're pleased to announce some exciting news - CBG (Cannabigerol) is coming soon to CBDology and we'll be launching our CBG Oil range in time for Christmas.
+We're pleased to announce some exciting news - CBG (Cannabigerol) is coming soon to CBDology and we'll be launching our CBG Oil range in the New Year.

 Now many readers may be wondering what on earth CBG is and how it relates to CBD, so we thought we'd publish a useful guide for beginners to prime you with the basics.

 CBG is one of the 120 or so cannabinoids found in the hemp plant, along with the more familiar ones that most people have heard of such as CBD and THC.

 It is known to interact with a wide varitety of receptors throughout the body meaning it has a correspondingly wide range of potential therapeutic benefits.

 CBG is effectively a "stem cell" compound, in that it's the building block compound in the hemp plant from which all the other cannabinoids develop from.

 In the mature hemp plant at the point of harvest, CBG only makes up about 1% of the plant at the very most and that is far less than CBD which typically constitutes 5% or more.

 However in the young plant, nearly all of the cannabinoid content is CBG and there's none of the other compounds present at that stage.
 However, as the plant grows, most of the CBG gets transformed through a process of biosynthesis into the other cannabinoids such as CBD, CBDa, THC, and CBN.

 So CBG is the precursor to the other cannabinoids: